The Ultimate New England Fall Road Trip Itinerary: 5 Days of Scenic Drives, Leaf Peeping & Charming Towns

 DAY FOUR: PORTLAND, MAINE TO BOSTON

 Just forty minutes south of Portland, Maine is the coastal town of Kennebunkport, Maine.
-The fall colors here were some of the best we saw in the entire trip.
+The fall colors here were some of the best we saw the entire trip.
 We parked just off the main street in Dock Square and walked around.
 There are so many cute shops and restaurants.
 We spent just about an hour here before heading to the beach for a quick walk to get our toes in the sand.

 Because we were visiting New England during the last week of October, we knew we wanted to pop by Salem, Massachusetts just outside of Boston to check out their fall and Halloween sights.
 Salem in October does not disappoint.
 We just happened to visit on the day of their big Halloween festival.
 We weren’t prepared for the huge crowds, so we just did a few drive-by’s of the top sights on our list and continued on to Concord, Mass.

-Read my Guide to Visiting Salem in October here
+If you love halloween and hocus pocus like i do, Read my Guide to Visiting Salem in October here

 CONCORD AND LEXINGTON, MASSACHUSETTS

 We visited Concord to explore the Minute Man National Historical Park and were shocked to find the absolutely cutest New England town.
 This should be high on your list when visiting the Boston area (it’s just a 30-minute drive outside of Boston).
-The tree foliage was bright orange, there were white church steeples and homes dating back to the Colonial Period.
+The tree foliage was bright orange; there were white church steeples and homes dating back to the Colonial Period.
 We fell in love.

 The Minute Man National Historical Park is about six miles long and details the events leading up the American Revolution.
 We saw the site where Paul Revere was captured and took a ranger led tour of the North Bridge to hear about the ‘shot heard ‘round the world’ that started the Revolution.